Third culture kids are always experiencing new things and each day is an opportunity to learn something new.

 Elayna ate her first octopus at 18 months old.
 They’ve eaten durian fruit, balut eggs, squirrel brains, cows stomachs… and just yesterday, Elayna told me that she had “Toads in a Hole”, a British sausage-y thing for lunch at their school.

-Bringing sushi to lunch is such a small thing… but such a great example of my girls walking to the beat of Third Culture Kids.
+Bringing sushi to lunch is such a small thing… but such a great example of my girls walking to the beat of TCK Life.

 Following the tender, constant, steady beat of our Savior prodding them along on this very unique, quite odd, often weird journey that we desperately love.

-Goodwin girls making a splash in life and braving their big world.
+Goodwin girls making a splash in life and braving their big world as third culture kids.

 So very different.
 So very unique.
 So very us.
 So very necessary to walk this path.